Grading System

 Withdrawal

 Students may withdraw from any semester course prior to the end of Week 12 of the full semester (or 80% of any instructional part of the semester).
-Specific withdrawal dates and refund deadlines are available in the Enrollment Guide, in my Tri-C space and at any campus Enrollment Center.
+Specific withdrawal dates and refund deadlines are available in the Enrollment Guide, in my Tri-C space and at any campus Admissions & Financial Services office.

-Students must withdraw online or submit a withdrawal form at an Enrollment Center by the established deadline.
-Students may also withdraw by letter or fax sent directly to the Enrollment Center.
+Students must withdraw online or submit a withdrawal form at an Admissions & Financial Services by the established deadline.
+Students may also withdraw by letter or fax sent directly to the Admissions & Financial Services office.
 The postmark on the letter or date of the fax determines the refund amount.

 When withdrawing by letter or fax, the request must include: